There's something special going on around here, and Carson Wentz isn't afraid to say it.

-Wentz, in only his second season, has elbowed his way into the NFL MVP conversation.
+Wentz, in only his second season, has elbowed his way into the NFL MVP conversation (see story).
 His emergence as the unquestioned leader of this team has mirrored the team's emergence as one of the NFL's elite teams.

 Wentz spoke Thursday about how he sensed something different, something special, as far back as spring workouts.

 “You could just see it, even going back to OTAs," he said.
 "You could see the competitive nature, even in practice.
 You couldn’t wear pads.
 You couldn’t even press cover outside.
 You could just see the competitive nature.